sudoflux/ansible-k3s-cilium/README.md

 The control node requires:
 - Ansible 2.9+ installed
+- Python 3.x installed (for running Ansible and the inventory generator script)
 - SSH access to all target nodes
 - Internet access for downloading packages
-- Python 3.x installed (for running the playbook)

 ### Target Node Requirements
 The playbook automatically installs all required dependencies on target nodes.
 The minimum requirements are: